sonic-net/SONiC/doc/voq/Reliable_TSA.md

 # 2 Design Details
 The following changes are planned.
 1. Add a new tsa_enabled attribute to CHASSIS_APP_DB
+2. Uppdate the "tsa_enabled" attribute in Supervisor (CONFIG_DB) when TSA/TSB commands are issued on Supervisor (also on bootup if Supervior config_db.json files has tsa_enabled set)
-2. TSA/TSB command scripts are modified such that on the Supervisor card of a VOQ Chassis - they update the tsa_enabled attribute of CHASSIS_APP_DB
+3. TSA/TSB command scripts are modified such that on the Supervisor card of a VOQ Chassis - they update the tsa_enabled attribute of CHASSIS_APP_DB
-3. Modify bgpcfgd to subscribe to updates to the tsa_enabled attribute of CHASSIS_APP_DB
+4. Modify bgpcfgd to subscribe to updates to the tsa_enabled attribute of CHASSIS_APP_DB
-4. Modify bgpcfgd to take into account the values of tsa_enabled attributes of both the CHASSIS_APP_DB and the local CONFIG_DB when determining whether BGP should be in TSA or TSB state.
+5. Modify bgpcfgd to take into account the values of tsa_enabled attributes of both the CHASSIS_APP_DB and the local CONFIG_DB when determining whether BGP should be in TSA or TSB state.
 This should be done in a manner that complies with the requirements set above.

 ## 2.1 CHASSIS-APP-DB
-TBD - Add details of chnages to CHASSIS_APP_DB.
+The following is added to CHASSIS-APP-DB for Supervisor TSA
+  "BGP_DEVICE_GLOBAL|STATE": {
+    {
+      "tsa_enabled": {"true" | "false"}
+    }
+  }

 # 3 Test Considerations
 TBD - Add unit test details